 Armed Forces of Turkmenistan

 After the dissolution of the Soviet Union, significant elements of the Soviet Armed Forces Turkestan Military District remained on Turkmen soil.
 These formed the core of the Turkmen Armed Forces and were placed under joint command with the new Russian government.
-The Armed Forces consist of the Army, Air Force and Air Defence Force, Navy, Border Troops and National Guard.
+The Armed Forces consist of the Army, Air Force and Air Defence Force and the Navy.

 Photo: Marcus Fülber

-Large numbers of jets including MiG-23s, MiG-25s and Su-17s remained in the country but probably only the MiG-29 and Su-25 were and still are in service.
-These jets are operated along a small force of helicopters (Mi-17 and Mi-24) and some transport aircraft.
+Large numbers of jets including MiG-23s, MiG-25s and Su-17s remained in the country.
+The MiG-29 and Su-25 were both upgraded and are still in service.
+These jets are operated along a small force of helicopters (Mi-17 and Mi-24) and some transport aircraft, the latest versions in use of these are the Mi-17V-5 and Mi-24P.
+More recently, aircraft have been bought in the West, like the Leonardo M346FA Master and C-27J NG Spartan, and the Embraer Super Tucano.